 What’s my baby doing at 33 weeks?

-Your baby’s bones are hardening this week, apart from the ones in her skull.
-They are not fused together yet so they can move and overlap, which makes it easier for her to squeeze through the birth canal (and explains why some babies are born with a slightly pointy head)!
+Your baby’s bones are hardening this week, apart from the ones in their skull.
+They are not fused together yet so they can move and overlap, which makes it easier for them to squeeze through the birth canal (and explains why some babies are born with a slightly pointy head)!
 It will take until early adulthood for these bones to fuse entirely, so they can grow as the brain and other tissue grows during childhood.

 Common symptoms to look out for:

-- Brittle nails: Yup, blame those ever-present pregnancy hormones, which can cause your nails to become brittle.
+Yup, blame those ever-present pregnancy hormones, which can cause your nails to become brittle.
 Eat lots of avocados, nuts and bananas to make sure you’re getting enough biotin in your diet.

 What to do this week: